saghul/pyuv/docs/process.rst

             - ``UV_PROCESS_SETUID``: set child UID
             - ``UV_PROCESS_SETGID``: set child GID
+            - ``UV_PROCESS_WINDOWS_HIDE``: hide the subprocess console window that would normally be created.
+              This option is only meaningful on Windows systems.
+On unix it is silently ignored.
             - ``UV_PROCESS_WINDOWS_VERBATIM_ARGUMENTS``: pass arguments verbatim, that is, not enclosed in double quotes (Windows)
             - ``UV_PROCESS_DETACHED``: detach child process from parent